 I am happy to be both struggling and sometimes dancing with my writing, and not involved in politics any longer.
 Friends I had accumulated through the years may be shocked by this, as I think many, if not all thought I would return to Newburyport after having my fill of the mountains.
 Most thought I would return to start another paper.
 But that will never be the case.
 Even now I can feel fewer and fewer tendrils from Newburyport holding onto me, even though of the often times shocking number of hits this site gets a day, more than half are from the Newburyport area.

-It was Beth’s site that introduced me to the The Writer’s Almanac with Garrison Keillor.
+The Writer’s Almanac with Garrison Keillor.
 On a daily basis I also check out this site and uncover wonderful treasures.
 For instance, today, I learned, is Annie Dillard’s birthday.
 She went from Pittsburgh to the wilderness and writing.
 (Let’s here it for those willing to make the leap of faith!)

 The other day there was a wonderful nugget about Harper Lee on the site.
 As most of you know, Atticus M. Finch, my wonderful side kick, is named after Lee’s great character in “To Kill a Mockingbird”, another admirable lawyer, by the way, even though he is a fictional character.